To Telic or Not to Telic: Why Retirement Feels Psychologically Strange

 Setiya contrasts telic activities with what he calls “atelic” activities.

-Unlike achievement-based goals, atelic activities do not exist to be completed.
+Unlike achievement-oriented goals, atelic activities do not exist to be completed.

 Examples include: